rinq/websocket/README.md

 context.start()
 ```

-With this approach, transient communication issues are managed by *Overpass*.
+With this approach, transient communication issues are managed by *Rinq*.
+This
-This means it is safe to store references to the connection manager, session
+means it is safe to store references to the connection manager, session manager,
-manager, and context, across the lifetime of the application.
+and context, across the lifetime of the application.

 Additionally, contexts provide some basic application-level state management, as
 they can specify an [initialization function] that must execute before the